 Odor descriptions commonly reference airflow limitations.
 Care materials often note that odors persist when moisture remains trapped beneath the cover rather than evaporating fully.

-Drying time is frequently referenced as a defining factor in whether stains or odors reappear.
 Care descriptions often emphasize extended air exposure following surface moisture contact.

 Air movement around the mattress surface is commonly noted as more influential than direct heat.
 Descriptions typically emphasize full surface and internal dryness rather than speed.